 The Securities and Exchange Commission (SEC) is the principal regulatory agency that regulates and makes compliance issues for the securities industry.
 The primary mission of the Securities and Exchange Commission is to protect investors and maintain the integrity of the securities markets including primary market and secondary market.
 The Commission is appointed by the government and have overall responsibility to formulate securities legislation and administer as well.
 Securities and Exchange Commission also monitors various important regulatory and compliance functions.

-The Securities and Exchange Commission also oversees other key participants in the securities market, including stock exchanges, broker – investment advisors, mutual funds, and asset management companies.
+The Security and Exchange Commission also oversees other key participants in the securities market, including stock exchanges, broker – investment advisors, mutual funds, and asset management companies.

 The major functions of the Securities and Exchange Commission are as follows: